odinuv/web/slides/database-tech/slides.md

 <section markdown='1'>
 ## Foreign Key
-- It is not possible to UPDATE / DELETE record while ignoring the dependent records.
+- It is not possible to UPDATE / DELETE a record while ignoring the dependent records.
-- UPDATE refers only to change of the primary key (not used often)
+- UPDATE refers only to primary key change (not used often)
 - DELETE is more common, possible behavior settings:
     - `CASCADE` -- delete the dependent records too,
     - `RESTRICT / NO ACTION` -- default behavior, do not allow deletion,
-    - `SET NULL` -- set dependent column to null, cancel the relationship
+    - `SET NULL` -- set the dependent column to null, cancel the relationship
-    - decision depends on the application requirements!
+    - the decision depends on the application requirements!
 </section>

 <section markdown='1'>